sanduteo95/Compiler-Construction/README.md

 If command line is preferred, follow these steps:

-	1. Open up a terminal and copy the following it: git clone https://github.com/sanduteo95/Compiler-Construction.git.
+	1. Open up a terminal and run: git clone https://github.com/sanduteo95/Compiler-Construction.git.
-	2. Type in your username and password (if you haven't set up the environements to authenticate you by default).
+	2. Type in your username and password if asked for them.
 	3. Then, to open the directory, type in "cd Compiler-Construction/".

 After you have downloaded everything, you can run the parser and lexer by doing the following: